 Finishers medals and t-shirts

-We sincerely apologise to all those who missed out on their finishers medal and T-shirt yesterday, and we fully understand their disappointment.
+We sincerely apologise to all those who missed out on their finishers medal and T-shirt on race day, and we fully understand their disappointment.
 Be assured we will be posting them replacement medals and T-shirts as soon as we can, and we will be contacting all affected runners to confirm details.

 We would also ask affected runners who have not already done so to contact us through our website.
 Please use the form below.